laabratory/laabratory.github.io/_posts/optimizing-up-the-ux-stack.md

   - adaptive-ui
 ---

 > Much of the work we've seen in AI has been moving up the stack, from models to products.
-In this post, the first in a series, we explore AI interaction patterns that can deepen our understanding of user experience. - Aagam
+In this post, we explore AI interaction patterns that can deepen our understanding of user experience.
+You can try a kind of limited version of this using the accompanying [End User Modifiable Website](/self-modifying-website.html) app - Aagam

 What if product teams could think about optimizing for user satisfaction in the same way we think about reinforcement learning with human feedback (RLHF) for products, moving optimization up a layer in the stack to focus on **user experience**?